Blockstream/satellite/doc/sdr.md

 ```

 > Note: this command supports the two most recent releases of Ubuntu LTS,
-> Fedora, and CentOS.
-In case you are using another Linux distribution or
+> Fedora, CentOS, Debian, and Raspbian.
+In case you are using another Linux
-> version, please refer to the [manual compilation and installation
+> distribution or version, please refer to the [manual compilation and
-> instructions](#manual-compilation-of-sdr-software).
+> installation instructions](#manual-compilation-of-sdr-software).

 If you prefer to install all software components manually, please refer to the
 [manual installation section](#manual-installation-of-sdr-software).